 Like “the German soul”, suffering in China isn’t timeless: it is embodied in the lives and deaths of real people in real time.
 People dying since I began fieldwork in the 1980s all had traumatic histories; at the grave their memories, and those of their families, are covered over merely in dry earth, ritual specialists only performing a token exorcism that doesn’t obviate the need for a deeper accommodation with the past.

 Arguments for maintaining the stability of the state, avoiding chaos, are paltry compared to the duty to commemorate, to learn from history—for Europe, UK, anywhere in the world.
 Just a couple of examples: the destruction of the Summer Palace by British troops, and the 1937 Nanjing massacre.
 We should all owe loyalty to truth, to people; in China it’s an ethical duty, not least in the tradition of filial piety.

 And all this may remind us how important it is to seek beyond the sanitized representation of “Chinese folk music”, or indeed Daoist ritual, both in China and abroad.
-The people shown in these documentaries are just those who anyone doing research in China will encounter—whether working on social or cultural life.
-The stories of suffering, however distressing, need telling.
+The people shown in these documentaries are just those who anyone doing research in China will encounter—whether working on social or cultural life (for a classic ethnography of commemorating Maoism through the fortunes of a Confucian temple in Gansu, see here).
+The stories of suffering, however distressing, need telling (cf. Memory, music, and society).